 All direct support professionals that have routine contact with waiver participants must have a criminal background check.
+This includes employees selected by a waiver participant to provide Respite or Personal Care service under the self-directed option.

 The Background Check Center (BCC) was established via Delaware legislation in April 2012 and became a mandatory source of pre-employment screening in April 2013.
 The BCC is an electronic system which combines data streams from various sources for the purpose of determining an applicant's suitability for employment.
 The BCC provides background information from the following sources: Adult Abuse Registry, Sex Offender Registry, Child Protection Registry, Division of Professional Regulation Registry (as applicable), State and Federal Criminal Background Checks and Service Letters from prior employers.
 The Division of Health Care Quality promulgated rules and regulations for the implementation of the legislation to require background checks for settings that they license.
 Those requirements are now codified in the DE Administrative Code, Title 16 §3105 and 3110.